math1um/objects-invariants-properties/CONTRIBUTING.md

    c102.name(new = "c102")
    add_to_lists(c102, graph_objects, counter_examples)
    ```
-* For **ALL OBJECTS**, use the utility function found in `gt_utilities.sage` called `does_graph_exist` to make sure the graph, or an isomorphic graph doesn't already exist in the graphs.sage file already.
+* For **ALL OBJECTS**, use the utility function called `does_graph_exist` to make sure the graph, or an isomorphic graph doesn't already exist in the graphs.sage file already.
 This example returns true.
    ```sage
    graph = graphs.PetersenGraph()
    does_graph_exist(graph, all_graphs)